abdelaziz-mahdy/backend-benchmark/Contribution.md

 ## Overview

-This guide explains how to contribute to the backend benchmarking project by adding or removing frameworks, running tests, and configuring the benchmarking environment.
+This guide provides details on how to contribute to the backend benchmarking project by adding or removing frameworks, running tests, and configuring the benchmarking environment.
+It also explains how to use the `start_tests.sh` script to include specific frameworks for testing.

 ---